Skip to main content

 BrowseView the full category tree, organized by account type

-EditChange the name, description, or account number of any custom category
+EditChange the name or description of a custom category you created

 DeleteRemove custom categories (system-default categories are locked)